ibexa/documentation-user/docs/content_management/translate_content.md

 Values of all fields are copied at the same time, and there is no option to copy individual fields.

 ![Copy all from source button in the middle of the side-by-side view](img/side_by_side_view.png "Copy all from source button in the middle of the side-by-side view")

+!!! caution

+    When you copy content from source after a target column has been pre-translated, it overrides all existing translations.
+    This action can't be reverted.

 #### Change source language